Ishraq21/presbo-ai-landing/README.md

 # Presbo AI Landing Page

-Presbo AI turns any script, lesson, or outline into a narrated and visually rich explainer videos in minutes.
+Presbo AI turns any script, notes, or outline into a narrated and visually rich explainer videos in minutes.
 This repository contains the public-facing marketing site that explains the product, highlights the Whop-integrated subscription model, and funnels creators into the Presbo AI platform.

 ## Key Messaging